Lome®

 Red seaweed represents a natural breakthrough in methane-reducing feed materials, originally discovered and developed by Futurefeed in Australia.
 Since 2019, Volta Greentech has been a committed partner in red seaweed’s journey.

-Red Seaweed (Asparagopsis) is authorised as a feed material in both the EU and UK.
-Being a natural product, it does not require EFSA feed additive authorization.
+• Red Seaweed (Asparagopsis) is authorised as a natural feed material in both the EU and UK.